lextudio/pysnmp.com/docs/source/index.rst

 monitor SNMP-enabled devices.
 These sibling projects complement the PySNMP core library.
 Explore these Python packages:

-- 📦 `Command-line SNMP Tools <https://www.pysnmp.com/snmpclitools/>`_: SNMP utilities for the command line.
+- 📦 `command line tools`_: SNMP utilities for the command line.
 - 📦 `SNMP Simulator`_: Simulate SNMP agents for testing.
-- 📦 `SNMP Simulator Control Plane <https://www.pysnmp.com/snmpsim-control-plane/>`_: Manage and control SNMP simulation.
+- 📦 `SNMP Simulator Control Plane`_: Manage and control SNMP simulation.
-- 📦 `SNMP Simulator Data <https://www.pysnmp.com/snmpsim-data/>`_: Dataset for use with SNMP simulators.
+- 📦 `SNMP Simulator Data`_: Dataset for use with SNMP simulators.
 - 📦 `SNMP Proxy Forwarder`_: Forward SNMP messages between networks.
-- 📦 `SNMP Command Responder <https://www.pysnmp.com/snmpresponder/>`_: Implement SNMP agents.
+- 📦 `SNMP Command Responder`_: Implement SNMP agents.
-- 📦 `SNMP SMI Compiler <https://www.pysnmp.com/pysmi/>`_: Compile MIB files into Python.
+- 📦 `PySMI`_: Compile MIB files into Python.
-- 📦 `ASN.1 Types and Codecs <https://pyasn1.readthedocs.io/>`_: Encode and decode ASN.1 data types.
+- 📦 `PyASN1`_: Encode and decode ASN.1 data types.

 The Python community has developed a wide range of tools and libraries built on top of PySNMP.
 You can explore many of these in the showcase page linked below.